 The types of exercise that a person undertakes can also have a bearing on the condition.
 And physical exercise that is classed as an impact activity, running and jogging in particular, vastly increases the chances of developing the condition.
 Of course physical exercise should always be encouraged, but there are some that enter into an exercise routine, and rather than build up their levels of endurance, they overdo it too early, this will expose them to a higher level of risk in developing a problem.

 If you are experiencing any of the common symptoms of LCS or CECS a neurovascular assessment is essential, and should not be delayed.
 The risk then is delay, this may make a sufferer somewhat anxious, given that the health services are over stretched to such unprecedented levels.
 Realizing that you may require an neurovascular assessment is one thing, actually having one could mean weeks, if not months of waiting.

-It is then that your local podiatric clinic comes to the fore.
-The country is blessed with private podiatric clinics over its length and breadth, in or out of the larger conurbations, you are never far from a trained professional that can carry out your neurovascular assessment, administer treatment, and if necessary recommend referral.
+It is then that your local clinic comes to the fore.
+The country is blessed with private foot health clinics over its length and breadth, in or out of the larger conurbations, you are never far from a trained professional that can carry out your neurovascular assessment, administer treatment, and if necessary recommend referral.

 It should be noted that, although the UK has the highest standards in foot care that anyone could expect to find anywhere in the world, it is wise to choose a practitioner that is a member of the British Association of Foot Health Professionals.
 The BAFHP set very high and exacting standards, in ethics, diagnostics, treatment and hygiene, as such, with these member professionals, you are, quite literally, in good hands.